goblimey/films/README.md

 The create screen has some simple validation to ensure that you fill in both fields.
 Try missing one or both of them out and pressing the submit button.

+To stop the web server, go to the command window from which it is being run, hold down the ctrl key and type a single "c".
+The result is instant, you don't need to hit the enter key.

 How the Server Works
 ====================